 Is Pioneertown worth a visit?

-Where can you eat while visiting Pioneertown?
+Where can you eat in Pioneertown?

 For a hot meal, visit Pappy & Harriet’s, one of the veterans of Pioneertown.
 The newly reopened Red Dog Saloon adds Mexican taste to the western atmosphere of the place.